 You may feel like you are already dodging a lot of questionable weather in the autumn and winter months, but drying your clothes outside is instrumental in reducing condensation in the home.

 If you place wet clothes on radiators or use a tumble dryer, you are adding to the moisture in the air, causing humidity and condensation.

 Be consistent with your heating

 We all have different needs when it comes to heating our homes.
-Sometimes it may make sense to turn the heating down or off when we aren’t in the house, but it is important to stay consistent with our heating.
+Sometimes it may make sense to use low temperature heat pumps and to turn the heating down or off when we aren’t in the house, but it is important to stay consistent with our heating.